• Target level of study

 Professional integration

-Sectors of activity: The aim of this professional degree is to train specialists in plant experimentation who are versatile because they are likely to carry out their activity in several sectors:
+Sectors of activity: The aim of this professional degree is to train specialists in plant experimentation who are versatile because they are likely to work in several sectors:

-- Plant improvement within SMEs, multinationals or research centers such as INRAE and CIRAD
+Plant breeding within SMEs, multinationals or research centres such as INRAE and CIRAD

-- Optimization/adaptation of crop itineraries within plant experimentation centers and public or private laboratories
+Optimisation/adaptation of cultivation routes within plant experimentation centres and public or private laboratories

-Types of jobs available: The jobs targeted are assistant breeder, assistant engineer, technician specialized in plant experimentation.
+Types of jobs available: The targeted professions are assistant breeder, assistant engineer, technician specialized in plant experimentation.

 Examples.